openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ## AppImage

 AppImage is the simplest cross-platform application package format.
-However, you need to do a little more work.
+However, you need to do a little manual work.

 To install an AppImage, download it and marking it _executable_ with: